 *Public Service Units: a public service unit consists of one of the following:

-• One semester of clinical work from approved clinical list;
+One semester of clinical work for a public interest-focused clinic;

-• One semester (80 hours) of paid work, including work-study, at an approved placement; OR one summer of work at an approved placement.
+One semester (80 hours) of paid work, including work-study, at a public interest placement; OR one summer of work at public interest placement.

-**Pro Bono Hours: Pro bono work is defined as work done at an approved placement where the student does not receive monetary compensation, work-study, or academic credit.
+**Pro Bono Hours: Pro bono work is defined as work done at a public interest placement where the student does not receive monetary compensation, work-study, or academic credit.

-For more information on the Rubin Public Interest Law Honor Society, please contact Jorge Godoy, Director of Public Interest Programs, at 215-204-3705.
+For more information on the Rubin Public Interest Law Honor Society, please contact Jasper Katz, Associate Director for Career Strategy & Professional Development, at 215-204-2184.